 Ohioans Can Visit Brown’s Website HERE to Share Their Housing Stories, Policy Ideas

-WASHINGTON, D.C. – Today, U.S. Sen. Sherrod Brown (D-OH) hosted a news conference call as he asks for Ohioans to share their stories about the obstacles facing individuals and families struggling to find and afford a home.
+TOLEDO, OH – Today, U.S. Sen. Sherrod Brown (D-OH) hosted a roundtable discussion in Toledo as he asks for Ohioans to share their stories about the obstacles facing individuals and families struggling to find and afford a home.
 Wages have not kept pace with housing costs, and whether they rent, own, are trying to save for a down payment or are trying to age with dignity in their own homes, Ohioans are finding it harder to afford housing that meets their needs.

 - Ohioans can share their housing stories and the different issues they may have faced or their ideas to make it easier for Ohioans to find and afford quality housing here.

 “We have an affordable housing crisis in Ohio, and all over the country.
 We need a housing system that works for everyone, whether they’re renting or want to buy a home, no matter who they are, what kind of work they do, or where they live.
-That’s why I’m asking Ohioans to share their stories with me.
-And I’m looking forward to those conversations in the days and weeks ahead as we work to turn those conversations into policy ideas that help Ohio workers and Ohio families,” said Brown.
+That’s why I’m asking Ohioans to share their stories with me as we work to turn those conversations into policy ideas that help Ohio workers and Ohio families,” said Brown.

 Brown has been a leader on housing issues in Ohio and around the country.